Meet Our Team

 My name is Bethany Drake.
 I started working at Baxter County Animal Clinic in 2016 as a kennel tech and eventually moved to working the front desk.
 I have always loved working with animals and received my Bachelor's in Animal Science from North Carolina State University in 2006.
 My husband and I met when we were both working for the SPCA in Raleigh, NC.
 After getting married, my husband joined the Army, which took us from NC to NY to MO and then to TX.
 After spending 8 years moving wherever the Army wanted us, we decided it was time to settle down.
 My husband is from Mountain Home and it seemed like the perfect place to raise our boys.
 When I'm not working, I spend time with my husband and two sons, who luckily all love animals as much as I do.
 In my spare time, I enjoy running, usually with my dog, and have completed several races including 5ks, 10ks, and half marathons.

 My name is Sydney Jennings.
 I have lived in Mountain Home most of my life.
-I have been working with animals since 2015 and started at Baxter County Animal Clinic in 2018.
-I have always dreamed of working with animals and I love what I do.
-These furry animals can make any day better.
-In my spare time, I enjoy spending time with my husband and our dog Cooper.
-I am also one of Jehovah's Witnesses and enjoy going in my ministry work.
+As a little girl, my dream job was always to work with animals and I have gotten to do that since 2015!
+I started at Baxter County Animal Clinic in 2018.
+These four legged, furry animals can make any day better!
+In my spare time, I enjoy spending time with my husband, and our two dogs, Cooper and Indy.
+I am also one of Jehovah's Witnesses, and enjoy going in my ministry work.
 I'm also a huge football fan.
 Go Cowboys!

 Casey was abandoned on the road but found a new home with BCAC!
 You can almost always find her wherever Dr. Snodgrass is, whether she's sleeping outside the surgery room, or trying to assist with appointments.
 When she's not working at the clinic, she spends her time with Doc and Marilyn at their home.